Thousands of ex-smokers could benefit from a change in life insurance - The Media Times

 According to the latest findings from Royal London, smokers pay around twice as much for life insurance as non-smokers.

-Life insurers said the financial impact could be significant, and urged former smokers to contact a financial broker to see if they can get cheaper rates and start the new year by saving money on their insurance policy.
+Life insurers state that the financial impact can be significant and have urged former smokers to contact a financial broker to see if they can get cheaper rates and start the new year by saving money on their insurance policy.

 Colette Houton, Underwriting and Claims Lead at Royal London, said the results as follows: “Every year thousands of people across Ireland want to quit smoking.
 The start of the new year is seen by many as the perfect time to meet their health goals To bring momentum.